 This diary is so interesting, Julie had me read it to her aloud while she was cooking yesterday.
 It’s a quick read, and believe it or not, you can experience the Civil War in about 8 minutes time.
 The good, the bad, and the ugly….

-Rev. A.S.
-Houston (relative to Sam Houston of Texas) was the pastor of the Union Presbyterian Church, which is actually my church, before and during the Civil War.
+Rev. Samuel R. Houston (relative to Sam Houston of Texas) was the pastor of the Union Presbyterian Church, which is actually my church, before and during the Civil War.
 Fortunately for all of us, he kept a diary during the Civil War years, which has survived.
 It is a horde of historical information pertaining to the Greenbrier Valley area – primarily Union and Lewisburg – of West Virginia during those crazy years.
 And even if you’re not connected to the area, it’s got to be one of the most interesting diaries you’ll read….

 I bet you’ll learn something you didn’t know if you read it.
 I know I did.
 There’s tons of snippets about inflation, miscommunication, propaganda, soldiers’ shenanigans, and so on.